andremelinski/pos-goexpert/desafios/Client-Server-API/readMe.md

 O endpoint necessário gerado pelo server.go para este desafio será: /cotacao e a porta a ser utilizada pelo servidor HTTP será a 8080.

+- How to run this application?
+    * in sever file run: go run main.go atention: if you're using windows make sure that you use MinGW command prompt to run this command
+    * in client file run: go run main.go

+- What it's expected?
+    * A big.db file should be created after server initialization
+    * After starting the client, the Server.txt txt file must be written with the server object response

 - windows:
     - https://www.mingw-w64.org/
     - https://medium.com/@yaravind/go-sqlite-on-windows-f91ef2dacfe